RAG Failure Mode Checklist

 - Simple rephrasing of the query dramatically changes results

-- Short queries (1-2 words) return poor results
+- Short queries (one or two words) return poor results

 - Users need to “know the right words” to get good answers